 What are your Valentine’s Day plans?

-This year, I’m fortunate enough to be in a loving relationship, but I’ll still spend Valentine’s Day alone.
+This year, I’m fortunate enough to be in a loving relationship (yes, introverts do find love!), but I’ll still spend Valentine’s Day alone.
 I’ll be in a different state than my girlfriend for at least two more weeks.
 I’m going to do my best to use the strategies above — after I give her a call.
 I hope it will be a good day.

 What are you doing for Valentine’s Day this year?
 How do you weather spending a holiday alone?
 Is it harder for you as an introvert, or does it make it easier?
 I’d love to hear from you.
 Leave a comment below and let me know.